OpenDataology/website/content/en/docs/releases/kubeflow-0.7.md

 +++
-title = "Kubeflow 0.7"
+title = "OpenDataology 0.7"
-description = "Information about the Kubeflow 0.7 release" weight = 105
+description = "Information about the OpenDataology 0.7 release" weight = 105
 +++